bodkan/imp-errors/README.md

 want to run a different script, or a different command inside the container, you can use the same trick.

-(I know the `docker run ...` command is too long.
-That's why I wrapped this pipeline in Make).
+(I know the `docker run ...` command is annoyingly long.
+That's why I wrapped this pipeline in Make, hoping to make it easier even if you don't know Docker.)

 #### 1. Simulation of genotype data